azminewasi/DataCamp-Courses-MegaCollection/README.md

 ---

-### Exercises and Certificates of all the python, R, SQL, data-science, machine learning and other courses I have completed in DataCamp.
+### Notes, Code Exercises, Informations and Certificates of all the python, R, SQL, data-science, machine learning and other courses I have completed in DataCamp.

 ---